tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 </div>

 This allows you to grasp the metric values and rank of a workflow and let's you distinguish the type of preprocessor and model.
 In our case, we only have one type of model, and even just one type of preprocessor, a recipe.
 What we are much more interested in is which recipe corresponds to which rank.
-The new option of `type = "wflow_id"` let's us see which values and ranks correspond with which workflow and thus also with which recipe.
+The new option of `type = "wflow_id"` lets us see which values and ranks correspond with which workflow and thus also with which recipe.

 <div class="highlight">